The Foundation Stage at Mayfield

 They develop good communication skills through positive interaction with both adults and other children, these interactions may not always be verbal as we have a higher that average number of children with hearing impairments who attend Mayfield; we learn to sign alongside reading in phonics which provides children with an amazing life skill.

 Through our approach of following the children’s interests, they develop lively, enquiring minds with a love of learning which develops into a lifetime of curiosity.

 With support from skilled adults the children develop their knowledge and skills to their full potential in every area of the curriculum so they can grow into independent, self-motivated, caring and resilient members of society.
 At every opportunity children connect their learning with real life experiences, linking new knowledge and skills to their own lives to establish a solid foundation for future learning.

-There are seven areas of learning within the Early Years Foundation Stage and these are split between prime and specific areas of learning.
+There are seven areas of learning within the Early Years Foundation Stage:

 The prime areas of learning are:

 - communication and language

 - personal, social and emotional development

 - expressive arts and design